EDCD/EDDI/README.md

   * Last system state (text): the overall state of the last system (e.g. "Boom")
   * Last system security (text): the security level in the last system ("High", "Medium", "Low", "None" or empty)
   * Last system power (text): the name of the power that controls the last system (e.g. "Felicia Winters")
+  * Last system power (spoken) (text): the name of the power that controls the last system as would be spoken
   * Last system power state (text): the state of the power in the last system (e.g. "Expansion")
   * Last system rank (text): the rank of the Commander in the last system (e.g. "Duke" if an Empire system, "Admiral" if a Federation system)
   * Last system X (decimal) the EDDB X co-ordinate of the last system